hyundai-robotics/doc-hi6-operation/2-operation/2-automatic-operation/1-how-to-op.md

     </div>

-3. On the status bar of the Hi6 teach pendant screen, check whether the operation mode is set to automatic mode.
+3. On the status bar of the ${cont_model} teach pendant screen, check whether the operation mode is set to automatic mode.

     ![](../../_assets/tp630/sbar-mode-auto1_eng.png)